By Katie Wilson

 For the shortest walk from the train station stay in Margate Old Town.
-The George & Heart pub with rooms and BeetBeds, which is vegan friendly, are favourites.
+The George & Heart pub with rooms and vegan-friendly The Beetroot are favourites.
 The Well offers sea views from a dreamy roll top bath tub.
-While Georgian townhouse The Reading Rooms, a luxury boutique B&B, is worth splashing out on for a special occasion.
+Georgian townhouse The Reading Rooms, a luxury boutique B&B, is worth splashing out on for a special occasion.

-Libertines’ hotel, The Albion Rooms, is a little further round on Eastern Esplanade in cool Cliftonville, so we’d recommend getting a cab if you’re staying there as it’s about a 20-minute walk.
+Libertines’ hotel and HQ, The Albion Rooms, is a little further round on Eastern Esplanade in cool Cliftonville, so we’d recommend getting a cab if you’re staying there as it’s about a 20-minute walk.

 Margate is fast becoming a foodie hotspot.
 Seafood restaurant Angela’s was awarded the town’s first Green Michelin star in 2020 for it’s sustainable approach to food and its plastic-free supply chain.
 It’s more casual little sister Dory’s is also worth checking out for small plates (both are reasonably priced in our opinion).
 Since then a number of new cafes, bars and restaurants have popped up which are well worth visiting.